damiansima/fire-sale/README.md

 ``Everything must GO(lang)``

-FireSale is a performance testing tool designed to be ligtwayth and fast.
+FireSale is a performance testing tool designed to be lightweight and fast.
 Its simple DSL allows you to generate load and spike like traffic in order to stress your services in a way that reflects your production traffic.